Six ways to prevent fires at home

 - Always store gas and propane tanks outdoors.

-- For safety purposes, learn more about hazardous products and the safety rules that apply to them.
+- For safety purposes, learn more about hazardous products and the safety rules (This hyperlink will open in a new tab). that apply to them.

 3. Eliminate the risk when doing your laundry